sven-hash/docs/docs/run-nym-nodes/incentives.md

 Testnet rewards may not reflect how the incentives structure will work on mainnet!
 :::

 ### Joining the Sandbox Testnet as a participant of Milhon
 Existing members of the Milhon testnet will be automatically moved over to Sandbox when it launches, as will the balances of their wallets and nodes.
-These balances are based on a snapshot taken at ____REMEMBER TO FILL THIS IN____, which can be found [here](add_link).
+These balances will be based on a snapshot taken in January 2022, which will be published online.

 ### Joining the Sandbox Testnet as a new participant
 There will be a faucet available soon which can be used to request `NYMT` for using in the testnet.
 There will be updates on this soon - watch this space!

 :::caution
 If for any reason you lose your mnemonic, the tokens held in your account are lost, and they will **not** be able to be returned to you.